TurnerR0und/ai-email-assistant/readme.md

 Automatically classifies tickets by type (Billing, Technical, Account, Complaint, Feedback, Refund, Other) using zero-shot LLMs

-(Next Milestone) Will generate automated response drafts using OpenAI or Hugging Face models
+(Next Milestone) Will generate automated response drafts using OpenAI (Responses API) or Hugging Face models

 Provides a test/evaluation pipeline for measuring classification accuracy on synthetic and real-world tickets